Vladlat1/CMSC-447-Group-2/README.md

 * 4-Dec-2019 Began working on the manager page
 * 5-Dec-2019 Completed the basic functionality for nearly everything
 * 6-Dec-2019 Added the Tags page and functionality for editing case tags
+* 10-Dec-2019 Fixed a few small bugs
+* 11-Dec-2019 Small enhancements when adding new cases

 ----
 ## Authors